haroke4/KnightsOfSouls/README.md

 Left click of mouse - shoot

 LICENCE: copyright free!
-U can use any code or any image from this project in your own project!
-With author mansioning (optional)\
+U can use any code or any image from this project in your own project with author mansioning (optional).